SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/citrix-cloud-source.md

 #### Solution

-- Make sure the correct `customerId` and `baseURL` are used to configure the source.
+- Make sure that the correct `customerId` and `baseURL` are used to configure the source.
-- Make sure the provided customerId has the DaaS Service enabled.
+- Make sure that the provided customerId has the DaaS Service enabled.
 Refer [Prerequisites](#prerequisites) section.